justaVinz/fachpraktikum/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# Practical

+# How to run the App
+open the project in you IDE and start all servers (facedectection_api, server.js and the application iteself).

+make sure you're IDE is able to run the Angular Application.

+Connect to localhost:4200 and set a name for you user. click on join meeting and you'll join the meeting.
+Currently you can't simulate a meeting with more users, at least the cameras won't generate input.
+Still to do...

+You can simulate the face detection and validation by your camera itself.
+You will find a lightbulb in participant list.
+When you stay in the picture of the camera it will dissapear.
+That's the validation of your face!